kc0bfv/autophugo/README.md

 ---
 title: "NAME-OF-YOUR-ALBUM"
 date: "2020-03-15T00:00:00+00:00"
-albumthumb: ""
+albumthumb: "NAME-OF-YOUR-ALBUM/photo00.jpg"
+draft: false
+resources:
+- src: "NAME-OF-YOUR-ALBUM/photo00.jpg"
+- src: "NAME-OF-YOUR-ALBUM/photo01.jpg"
+- src: "NAME-OF-YOUR-ALBUM/photo02.jpg"
 ---
 ```

 Change the title of your album if you wish, and set the filename of album's cover thumbnail.
-The filename is relative to the album folder in assets, so if one of your images there is named `dog_01.jpg` you can just put `dog_01.jpg` in `albumthumb` to select it.
+The filename is relative to the assets folder, so if your album is named `dogs` and one of your images there is named `dog_01.jpg` you can put `dogs/dog_01.jpg` in `albumthumb` to select it.

 In addition to those frontmatter options, you can also specify metadata for some or all of your images.
-Do that by creating a `resources` array, with map elements.
-The maps specify the image they apply to with the `src` key, as `src: album/image.jpg`.
+Do that by modifying the `resources` array with map elements.
+The maps specify the image they apply to with the `src` key, as `src: "album/image.jpg"`.
 You can then specify some or all of the following items: `alt`, `phototitle`, and `description`.
 Demonstration of this is in the `exampleSite` directory albums.

 ### Sub-Albums

 If you'd like to create an album that contains other albums - you can do that!
 The way Autophugo handles this is by allowing you to create "groups" of albums.
 The following command creates an album group called "dogs", for instance:

 ```
-hugo -t ../../ new dogs/_index.md -k group
+hugo new dogs/_index.md -k group
 ```

 The resulting `content/dogs/_index.md` file looks like: